Zurvanism: Negative view of women

 Robert Charles Zaehner mentions that in Zurvanism fire and water are mentioned as male and female and water is considered a dark element and says that Zoroastrian texts in Pahlavi language mention two stories: the first is about women submitting to Ahriman, and the second is a long story about the harlot helping Ahriman fight Ahura Mazda and Keyumars.
+Christian Syriac writer Theodore bar Konai's translation reads:

-After Ohrmazd gave women to righteous men, they fled and submitted to Ahriman; and when Ohrmazd gave righteous men peace and happiness, Ahriman also gave women happiness.”
-When Ahriman allowed women to ask for whatever they wanted, Ohrmazd feared that they would seek companionship with righteous men and be harmed by it.
-To prevent this, the god created Narseh (a youth) of fifteen years old.
-He placed him, naked, behind Ahriman, so that the women would see him, desire him, and ask him for him.
-The women raised their hands toward Satan and said, “O father Ahriman, give us the god Narseh as a gift.”
+'After Ohrmazd had given women to righteous men, they fled and went over to Satan; and when Ohrmazd provided righteous men with peace and happiness, Satan provided women too with happiness.
+As Satan had allowed the women to ask for anything they wanted, Ohrmazd feared that they might ask to have intercourse with the righteous men and that these might suffer damage thereby.
+Seeking to avoid this, he created the god Narseh [a youth] of fifteen years of age.
+And he put him, naked as he was, behind Satan so that the women should see him, desire him, and ask Satan for him.
+The women lifted their hands up towards Satan and said: "Satan, our father, give us the god Narseh as a gift."'